jlrickert/zet/docs/290/README.md

 This is my favorite keyboard so far.
 Most comfortable keyboard that I have every used.
 Could be slightly smaller so I don't have to shift my [hand](../756) to reach the windows key.
 This is an ortho linear keyboard.
 Bought on [Amazon] for 429$.

+I later sold it because I no longer use it.
+Too impractical as it is bulky to take with me every where and context switching between keyboards is problematic.

 [Amazon]: https://www.amazon.com/gp/product/B0BCHFHX6V/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&th=1

 ## Notes